Campanula americana: Ecology

-Long-tongued bees, including Bombus spp. and Megachilidae, are the primary pollinators of tall bellflowers.
-This includes Megachile campanulae, which exclusively pollinate flowers in the genus Campanula.
-Halictid bees, butterflies, hummingbirds and skippers also act as pollinators.
+Long-tongued bees, including Bombus spp. and Megachilidae, are the primary pollinators of American bellflowers.
+This includes Megachile campanulae, which exclusively pollinates flowers in the genus Campanula.
+Halictid bees, butterflies, hummingbirds and skippers also act as pollinators to this species.

-There are no significant pest threats towards the tall bellflower, or issues with diseases.
-Tall bellflower are sometimes visited by slugs, snails and aphids.
-Tall bellflowers are sometimes predated upon by white-tailed deer.
+There are no significant pest threats towards the American bellflower, or issues with diseases.
+American bellflower are sometimes predated upon by slugs, snails, aphids and white-tailed deer.

 Conservation

-While the tall bellflower is considered to be secure overall on NatureServe's conservation assessment, it is critically imperiled in Louisiana, New York and South Carolina and vulnerable in Mississippi.
+While the American bellflower is considered to be secure overall on NatureServe's conservation assessment, it is critically imperiled in Louisiana, New York and South Carolina and vulnerable in Mississippi.
 It is apparently secure in Georgia, Kansas, North Carolina, Virginia and Canada and secure in Indiana, Iowa, Kentucky, Pennsylvania and West Virginia.
+The rest of the US states do not have a conservation status for the American bellflower.

+Campanula rapunculoides, or the creeping bellflower, is an invasive species from Europe and outcompetes the native American bellflower by choking its root systems.

-The rest of the US states do not have a rank for the conservation status of the tall bellflower.
-Tall bellflowers attract a large number of native bees and are of conservational interest for these pollinators.
+American bellflowers attract a large number of native bees and are of conservational interest for these pollinators.